 The following applies to defined contribution schemes.
 There are additional complexities for those with defined benefit (final salary) pensions.

 Although it is not possible to pay into a frozen pension plan the fund should continue to grow.
 The issue is how much growth?
 Is the fund performing at or around standard industry benchmarks?
-Are the charges reasonable?
-If not it may be best to consider transfer to a different pension plan.
+Are the fees and charges reasonable?

 What Is An Underperforming Frozen Pension Plan

-Any money purchase pension scheme, be it a private or company scheme, will deliver a final pension fund value dependant on the following key factors:
+A defined contribution pension scheme will deliver a final pension fund value dependent on the following key factors:

-- The length of time your contributions are invested.
+- The length of time contributions are invested.